UFC Fight Night: Lee vs. Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Oliveira throws significantly more leather — a 0.0 sig. strike per minute gap.
 Lee is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Oliveira has tighter striking defense, making opponents miss more often.

 The Pick: Kevin Lee over Charles Oliveira.
-The model gives Lee a slight nod at 56% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Lee at 53%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Gilbert Burns vs Demian Maia